jacrowland/red-queen/README.md

 ### Required Changes
 Make sure to edit the *config.json* with the appropriate discord user id and  API keys for the music and image functionality to operate correctly.

+### Updates
+#### Update (Jan 2020)
+  Red Queen is no longer updated or supported.
+As changes to the Youtube Data API v3 prevent bots from streaming music.